WTHI-TV: WTHI-DT2 history

-WTHI-DT2 carries Fox prime time programming from 8:00 to 10:00 p.m.
-Eastern Time (7:00 to 9:00 p.m.
-Central on the Illinois side of the market), while MyNetworkTV programming airs on a three-hour tape delay from 11:00 p.m. to 1:00 a.m.
-Eastern/10:00 p.m. to 12:00 a.m.
-Central; WTHI-DT2 became the Terre Haute market's first television outlet for the MyNetworkTV programming service, as it had previously been one of the few markets without a MyNetworkTV affiliate since the service's September 2006 launch.
+WTHI-DT2 carries Fox prime time programming from 8 to 10 p.m.
+Eastern Time (7 to 9 p.m.
+Central on the Illinois side of the market), while MyNetworkTV programming airs on a three-hour tape delay from 11 p.m. to 1 a.m.
+Eastern/10 p.m. to midnight Central; WTHI-DT2 became the Terre Haute market's first television outlet for the MyNetworkTV programming service, as it had previously been one of the few markets without a MyNetworkTV affiliate since the service's September 2006 launch.
 As a result of the dual affiliations, WTHI dropped TheCoolTV (one year before LIN terminated its agreements with the network for its other stations).
-On the same day that Fox and MyNetworkTV programming began airing on WTHI-DT2, the subchannel debuted a half-hour prime time newscast at 10:00 p.m.
-Eastern/9:00 p.m.
+On the same day that Fox and MyNetworkTV programming began airing on WTHI-DT2, the subchannel debuted a half-hour prime time newscast at 10 p.m.
+Eastern/9 p.m.
 Central.

-WTHI-DT3 (The CW) and WTHI-DT4 (Ion Television)
+WTHI-DT3 (MeTV) and WTHI-DT4 (Ion Television)

-WTHI-DT3, branded on air as Wabash Valley's CW10, is the CW+-affiliated third digital subchannel of WTHI-TV, broadcasting in 720p high definition on channel 10.3.
+WTHI-DT3, branded on air as Wabash Valley's CW10, was the original CW+-affiliated third digital subchannel of WTHI-TV, broadcasting in 720p high definition on channel 10.3.
+The network was replaced by MeTV on September 1, 2024.

 WTHI-DT4 is the Ion Television-affiliated fourth digital subchannel of WTHI-TV, broadcasting in 16:9 widescreen standard definition on channel 10.4.

 On November 5, 2010, WTHI relaunched the "Fury" radar feed on a new third digital subchannel.
 To preserve bandwidth for the "MyFox10" subchannel on 10.2, the live feed of "Storm Team 10 Fury Radar" was removed for the second time on August 31, 2011.

 On December 1, 2015, WTHI relaunched its tertiary subchannel on digital channel 10.3 as an affiliate of Ion Television.

 On September 6, 2017, WTHI-DT3 switched to a 720p HD feed of The CW's national CW+ service, succeeding cable-only "WBI" as the CW+ affiliate for the Terre Haute market; on that date, Ion Television was moved to a newly created subchannel on 10.4.

-Programming

-WTHI-TV clears the entire CBS network schedule except for the CBS Morning News at 4:30 a.m.
-However, it airs the CBS Dream Team lineup in two blocks—with the first two hours airing on Saturday mornings (leading into the Saturday edition of CBS Mornings, which itself airs two hours later than most CBS stations that carry the broadcast) and the final hour airing on Sunday mornings.

-Syndicated programming

-Syndicated programs broadcast by WTHI include Live with Kelly and Ryan, The Ellen DeGeneres Show, Entertainment Tonight, Family Feud, and Inside Edition.
-Syndicated programs broadcast by WTHI-DT2 include Maury, TMZ on TV, The Doctors, Access Hollywood, and Family Feud.
+On September 1, 2024, due to CW+ moving to WTWO, MeTV became the third subchannel of WTHI.
+A fifth subchannel for MeTV Toons was added on October 1, 2024.